TLDR: I am a journalist and editorial strategist.

 I'm currently a Senior Editor and Director of Emerging Platforms at The Hill where I cover national politics and the Trump administration.
 I previously covered the 2016 presidential race on social media and oversee content strategy for new platforms and products such as Snapchat, Instagram, Facebook Live and 360 degree video.
 You can read a bit about my work on Snapchat in this recent Digiday article.

-I am also a tech reporter for Mic.com where I write about digital culture, social media, and internet stars.
+I am also a freelance tech reporter for Mic.com where I write about tech and digital culture, social media, memes, and internet stars.

 Previously, I served as an Executive Producer at People and Entertainment Weekly where I launched INSTANT, a video-first media brand backed by Time Inc. focused on covering internet celebrities.
 I also wrote articles about YouTube stars, conducted on-camera interviews for People.com, and provided content strategy for emerging platforms such as Wishbone and Snapchat Discover.